valzargaming/Nyasmin/README.md

 It is important to listen to `error` events.
 If you don't attach an `error` listener, the event emitter will throw an exception.

+Make sure you also have a rejection handler for all promises, as unhandled promise rejections get swallowed and you will never know what happened to them.

 **Important Information**: All properties on class instances, which are implemented using a magic method (which means pretty much all properties), are **throwing** if the property doesn't exist.

 There is a WIP Gitbook with a few protips in it, feel free to read it: https://charlottedunois.gitbooks.io/yasmin-guide/content/